allanp94/AlienRFID/README.md

 # AlienRFID

-Using the Alien ALR-F800 Java SDK to create an application that listens for present RFID tags
+Using the Alien ALR-F800 Java SDK to create an application that listens for nearby RFID tags